TAKE YOUR REST IN THE LORD

 16 Knowing that a man is not justified by the works of the law but by faith in Jesus Christ, even we have believed in Christ Jesus, that we might be justified by faith in Christ and not by the works of the law; for by the works of the law no flesh shall be justified.

 The grace of God in Christ Jesus has brought salvation to all men.
-God’s love, acceptance, favour or blessing is available to all men as a gift at the expense of Christ’s suffering and death.
+God’s love, acceptance, favor, or blessing is available to all men as a gift at the expense of Christ’s suffering and death.

 Paul aptly states this truth.